 However, if you are concerned about the health and safety of your unborn child for reasons of drug or alcohol abuse or domestic violence issues, it is important to contact Child Protective Services or the police for help.
 Although you have limited rights while your child is unborn, you may be successful in protecting your unborn child once the state investigates your allegations.

-Can a Father of an Unborn Child Get Legal Rights Before the Baby is Born?
+Can the Father of an Unborn Child Get Legal Rights Before the Baby Is Born?

 Custody laws in California do not apply to unborn children.
 An unborn baby obviously cannot be anywhere other than the mother’s womb, so the mother technically has “custody” of the unborn child by default of biology.